Jason Momoa filmed Dune: Part Three in Abu Dhabi in the final months of 2025. Getty Images

 That window of light has long been central to Villeneuve’s approach.
 The director has spoken about seeking a particular atmospheric haze during sunrise and sunset shoots – a quality that has become integral to the visual identity of Arrakis.

 Part of what drew Momoa back, he says, was the experience of the first film.
-“To work with that cast – it’s arguably one of the best casts ever put together,” he says.
+“It's arguably one of the best casts ever put together,” he says.
 “Josh Brolin, Oscar, all of them.
-That level of actors – I don’t get that opportunity much.”
+I don’t get the opportunity much with that level of actors.”

 The third film is expected to draw primarily from Dune Messiah, Herbert’s 1969 sequel, which follows Paul Atreides after his rise to power.
 Momoa reprises his role as Duncan Idaho, the Atreides swordmaster whose apparent death in the first film mirrored the events of the novel – though in Herbert’s books, Duncan’s return becomes one of the saga’s most enduring threads.